Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 To combat this, Deloitte completely overhauled its existing performance management system.

-And at the heart of the new system was the weekly check-in.
+At the heart of the new system was the weekly check-in.

 As one Deloitte leader put it: